symfony/symfony-docs/guides/cache/http.rst

 HTTP 1.1 allows caching anything by default unless there is an explicit ``Cache-Control`` header.
-In practice, most caches do nothing when requests have a cookie, an authentication header, or come with a non-safe method, and when responses have a redirect status code.
+In practice, most caches do nothing when requests have a cookie, an authorization header, or come with a non-safe method, and when responses have a redirect status code.

 When a request has a cookie, PHP automatically adds the ``private`` directive